soliantconsulting/SoliantEntityAudit/README.md

 Titling
 -------

-If an entity has a getAuditTitle method that will be used to title an audit entity.
-This is a string field with a limit of 256 characters.
+If an entity has a __toString method that will be used to title an audit entity limited to 256 characters.